AwrambaGame/GithubExercises/README.md

 Clone the repository to your local machine

-Create a folder called Answers where you will submit your answers write the code of the C# files on that folder and commit the solutions when you are done.
+Create a folder called nameAnswers for example for Bisrat he will create a file called BisratAnswers folder where he will submit your answers.
+Write the code of the C# files on that folder and commit the solutions when you are done.

 When you are done with the answers push your code to github